 Then, you’ll let the cider simmer for 3-6 hours (this can vary based on the pot you’re using).

 Once your syrup reaches a depth of about one fourth of an inch, it’s done!
 You’ll let it cool, decant into jars, and refrigerate for one to two weeks.

 As I alluded to, boiled apple cider is really quite simple to make.
 This is only a “project” in the sense that it requires quite a bit of time for the water to cook away from the cider, leaving behind pure apple sugars.
 I like to reserve this for a time when I know I’ll be at home for a while.
 It actually is a perfect task for a not-so-busy work from home day.
 As a bonus, your entire kitchen will smell like a fall candle.

 I appreciate this recipe’s versatility.
 Feel free to use apple cider syrup in any recipe that calls for maple syrup as a sweetener; it will help impart autumnal flavors.
 For these photos I used it for breakfast, but I could see if being just as delicious in a hot beverage or even mixed into salad dressing.

-Recipes Using Apple Cider Syrup
+Pin this Apple Cider Syrup recipe